 Sônia Moura Wasn’t a Huge Part of Eliza Samudio’s Life

-Sônia hence moved out of their place and the city for better financial opportunities, unaware she’d soon come across her second husband in Mato Grosso do Sul, with whom she had a son.
-Nevertheless, she didn’t really forget Eliza, yet when she tried to have her come to her for good, Luis made it clear that while she could visit and reconnect with their daughter, there was no way he was letting her go.
+Sônia hence moved out of their place and the area for better financial opportunities, unaware she’d soon come across her second husband in Mato Grosso do Sul, with whom she had a son.
+Nevertheless, she didn’t really forget Eliza.
+Yet, when she tried to have her come to her for good, Luis made it clear that while she could visit and reconnect with their daughter, there was no way he was letting her go.
 However, Eliza did come to stay with her for a year at the age of 10 before returning to her fathers’, only for them all to gradually grow apart.
-When she vanished, Sonia hadn’t seen her in six years.
+When she vanished, Sônia hadn’t seen her in six years.

-As per the documentary series, Sônia was aware of what had been happening to her daughter and his missing case thanks to the news, so she knew her 4-month-old son was alive.
-Bruninho Samudio, named after his father Bruno Fernandes but having the last name of his mother, was initially given to Luis since he had been quite vocal in Eliza’s case, just for things to change soon.
-Once Sônia learned of this, she spoke to her husband as well as other family members before contacting her lawyers to get custody of the little boy, which was easily granted since Luis had actually been accused of raping a 10-year-old in an unrelated case.
+As per the documentary series, Sônia was aware of what had been happening to her daughter and her missing case thanks to the news, so she knew her 4-month-old son was alive.
+Bruninho Samudio, named after his father Bruno Fernandes but having the last name of his mother, was initially given to Luis since he had been quite vocal in Eliza’s case, just for things to soon change.
+Once Sônia learned of this, she spoke to her husband as well as other family members before contacting her lawyers to get custody of the little boy, which was easily granted since Luis had actually been accused of raping a 10-year-old girl in an unrelated case.

 Sônia Moura is Keeping Eliza’s Legacy Alive

-Despite the fact Sônia and Eliza didn’t have the greatest relationship and weren’t on the best of terms even in the end, they reportedly did have mutual care, love, and respect for one another.
+Despite the fact that Sônia and Eliza didn’t have the greatest relationship and weren’t on the best of terms even in the end, they reportedly did have care, love, and respect for one another.
 That’s what the former has since embraced in every sense of the term to now serve as a proud family woman, a Campo Grande-based professional farmer, as well as an advocate against femicide.
 She never shies away from making the heinous statistics around this issue known or ensuring that her daughter is included in conversations about the same to truly highlight the severity of this matter.
+In other words, all she wants now is to move forward in life while also keeping the memories and legacy of her daughter alive.

 Read More: Bruno Fernandes: Where is the Killer Now?